B-Gillon/Shopify-API-Integrations/REST Examples/Products/Retrieve/Collection/readme.md

-Example of pulling all items associated to a specific collection.
+Example of pulling all products associated to a specific collection.